WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 ### Initial render progress

-See [notebook loading phases](./NotebookLoadingPhases.md) for more information.
+See [Notebook Loading Phases](./NotebookLoadingPhases.md) for more information.

 #### first-paint-done (singular)